 A friend from work hired me to make cupcakes for a Valentine’s Day party she was attending.
 I wanted to impress her with something creative.
 Mary loves French cuisine but I know little to nothing about it.
 It’s from her that I learned what Crème de Cassis was (a sweet black currant-flavored liquor).
 When served with champagne, Crème de Cassis becomes a Kir Royale.
 Fancy huh?

 I wanted to incorporate the flavor she liked so much into her cupcakes.
 I went with a champagne chiffon cupcake, which I found on Annie’s Eats.
 The cupcake was so light and airy; it paralleled angel food cake.
 A delicate chiffon cake was a good choice because it’s light enough to soak up the champagne giving it a wonderful flavor.

 Note: Choose a champagne you like; the cupcakes will soak up the flavor.
 The sweeter the champagne you chose, the sweeter the cupcake.
 I went with a Brut which is more dry, but Blush Pink or Extra Dry might be really tasty too.
 The brand is up to you too, I splurged and went with a $4.99 bottle of André. 😉

 For the Champagne Cupcakes:

 - 2 1/4 cup cake flour

-1 tablespoon baking powder
+- 1 tbsp baking powder

-7 large egg whites
+- 7 large egg whites

-7 large egg yolks
+- 7 large egg yolks

-1 ½ cups sugar, divided
+- 1 1/2 cup sugar, divided

-5 tablespoons vegetable oil
+- 5 tbsp vegetable oil

 - 1 1/2 tsp vanilla extract

 - 3/4 cup champagne

 For the Frosting:

-1 cup unsalted butter, at room temperature
+- 1 cup unsalted butter, at room temperature

-1/8 teaspoon salt
+- 1/8 tsp salt

-To make the cupcakes, preheat oven to 325 degrees F. Line cupcake pans with liners.
+- To make the cupcakes, preheat oven to 325 degrees F. Line cupcake pans with liners.
 Combine the cake flour, baking powder and salt in a small bowl; set aside.
 In the bowl of a stand mixer fitted with the whisk attachment, beat the egg whites until they become foamy.
 Add 2 tablespoons of the sugar and increase the speed to medium-high; beat until stiff peaks form.
 Carefully transfer the beaten egg whites to a separate bowl and set aside.
 Rinse and dry the mixer bowl and return it to the mixer base, fitted with the paddle attachment.
 Add the egg yolks, the remaining sugar, the vegetable oil and the vanilla to the mixing bowl; mix until well-combined.
 Add in half of the dry ingredients and mix on low speed just until incorporated.
 Mix in the champagne and then the remaining dry ingredients just until incorporated.

-Fold in about one third of the egg whites with a rubber spatula to lighten the batter.
+- Fold in about one third of the egg whites with a rubber spatula to lighten the batter.
 Gently fold in the remaining egg whites, being careful not to deflate the batter.
 Divide the batter between the cupcake liners, filling them about ¾ full.
 Bake for about 13 minutes, or until a toothpick inserted in the center comes out clean and the tops are golden.
 Allow to cool in the pans for 10 minutes, then transfer to a wire rack to cool completely.

 - To make the frosting, use a stand mixer fitted with the whisk attachment and whip the butter on medium-high speed, about 5 minutes.
 Stop to scrape the bowl down once or twice.
 Then mix in the vanilla.

-Reduce the speed to low and gradually add the confectioners’ sugar and salt.
+- Reduce the speed to low and gradually add the confectioners’ sugar and salt.
 Once all of the confectioners’ sugar is incorporated, increase the speed to medium-high and whip until light and fluffy, about 2 minutes, scraping the bowl as needed.